superrmatt/funWithGraphs/README.md

 >                      / \
 >                     E   F
 - All of the above are represented as graphs.
 And much like the children, they can be represented as an array of Nodes, which is what I did in this implementation of a graph.
 The first dimension array represents the Node and the 2nd dimension array is each Nodes array of children.
 [A[B,C,D],B[C,E,F],C[],D[]]
 - The final point to make here is, which graph has an odd cycle.
 None, because none of those examples are even cycle graphs to begin with.
+Those will be explained and explored in the next section.

 ### Cycle Graphs
-Coming Soon
+**Coming Soon**